CSC207-UofT/plannr/phase2/design_document.md

 the Uni_life_tracker folder name to Plannr, as it caused a bunch of errors that at this stage of the project would do more harm than good and would take up time for other more valuable improvements

-## Code Organization
-Our program follows the [Java package naming convention](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html), in conjunction with CLEAN architecture layers.

-* `com.generic.` is the naming convention of Java package which states that "companies use their reversed Internet domain name to begin their package names."
-As we wanted to make our skills learnt in this project transferable to the real world, we decided to follow the `com.` naming convention, followed by `generic` which is our team name
-* `plannr` is our app's name
-* `java` subdirectories will host all the java classes for our program, this is inherited from the examples given in class
-* Other subdirectories are named by CLEAN architecture layers
-  * e.g. `UseCases` hosts the use cases for our program, `Entities` host the entities of our program.

 ### Existing Problems
 * Packages are not all lowercase as specified by Oracle's java naming convention